Amazon.com (NASDAQ:AMZN) PT Raised to $4,000.00

-Amazon.com (NASDAQ:AMZN) had its price objective lifted by stock analysts at Stifel Nicolaus from $3,600.00 to $4,000.00 in a report released on Wednesday, FinViz reports.
-The brokerage presently has a “buy” rating on the e-commerce giant’s stock.
-Stifel Nicolaus’ price objective indicates a potential upside of 20.08% from the stock’s previous close.
+Amazon.com (NASDAQ:AMZN) had its target price raised by analysts at Raymond James from $3,500.00 to $4,000.00 in a research report issued to clients and investors on Wednesday, Price Targets.com reports.
+The brokerage presently has an “outperform” rating on the e-commerce giant’s stock.
+Raymond James’ target price points to a potential upside of 20.08% from the stock’s previous close.

-AMZN has been the topic of several other research reports.
-Smith Barney Citigroup boosted their price objective on shares of Amazon.com from $3,550.00 to $3,600.00 in a research note on Tuesday, November 3rd.
-Bank of America boosted their price objective on shares of Amazon.com from $3,650.00 to $4,000.00 in a research note on Thursday, January 21st.
-MKM Partners boosted their price objective on shares of Amazon.com from $3,750.00 to $3,975.00 and gave the stock a “buy” rating in a research note on Wednesday.
-Sanford C. Bernstein boosted their target price on shares of Amazon.com from $3,400.00 to $3,700.00 and gave the company an “outperform” rating in a report on Friday, October 30th.
-Finally, Canaccord Genuity boosted their target price on shares of Amazon.com from $3,800.00 to $4,100.00 and gave the company a “buy” rating in a report on Wednesday.
-They noted that the move was a valuation call.
-Two equities research analysts have rated the stock with a hold rating and forty-seven have given a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average target price of $3,895.35.
+Several other brokerages also recently issued reports on AMZN.
+Susquehanna boosted their target price on shares of Amazon.com from $4,000.00 to $5,200.00 and gave the company a “positive” rating in a research note on Wednesday.
+Zacks Investment Research downgraded shares of Amazon.com from a “buy” rating to a “hold” rating and set a $3,277.00 price target on the stock. in a research note on Wednesday, January 13th.
+UBS Group reaffirmed a “buy” rating and issued a $4,150.00 price target (up from $4,000.00) on shares of Amazon.com in a research note on Wednesday.
+Jefferies Financial Group upped their price target on shares of Amazon.com from $3,800.00 to $4,000.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Finally, Barclays increased their target price on shares of Amazon.com from $3,660.00 to $3,860.00 and gave the stock an “overweight” rating in a research report on Wednesday.
+Two equities research analysts have rated the stock with a hold rating and forty-seven have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus price target of $3,895.35.

-In other Amazon.com news, Director Jonathan Rubinstein sold 314 shares of the company’s stock in a transaction dated Tuesday, January 5th.
-The shares were sold at an average price of $3,166.01, for a total value of $994,127.14.
-Following the completion of the sale, the director now directly owns 6,758 shares of the company’s stock, valued at approximately $21,395,895.58.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Daniel P. Huttenlocher sold 172 shares of the stock in a transaction that occurred on Friday, November 20th.
-The shares were sold at an average price of $3,114.79, for a total transaction of $535,743.88.
-Following the transaction, the director now directly owns 1,116 shares of the company’s stock, valued at $3,476,105.64.
+In other news, CEO Jeffrey A. Wilke sold 1,200 shares of the business’s stock in a transaction that occurred on Monday, November 16th.
+The stock was sold at an average price of $3,114.36, for a total value of $3,737,232.00.
+Following the transaction, the chief executive officer now directly owns 8,291 shares of the company’s stock, valued at approximately $25,821,158.76.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Brian T. Olsavsky sold 1,377 shares of the business’s stock in a transaction that occurred on Monday, November 16th.
+The stock was sold at an average price of $3,085.62, for a total value of $4,248,898.74.
+Following the completion of the transaction, the chief financial officer now directly owns 2,638 shares in the company, valued at $8,139,865.56.
 The disclosure for this sale can be found here.
-Insiders sold a total of 7,344 shares of company stock valued at $22,959,628 over the last ninety days.
-16.10% of the stock is currently owned by insiders.
+Insiders sold a total of 7,344 shares of company stock worth $22,959,628 over the last three months.
+16.10% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Inspirion Wealth Advisors LLC grew its position in shares of Amazon.com by 0.8% during the 3rd quarter.
-Inspirion Wealth Advisors LLC now owns 399 shares of the e-commerce giant’s stock valued at $1,256,000 after acquiring an additional 3 shares during the period.
-Hallmark Capital Management Inc. grew its position in shares of Amazon.com by 0.7% during the 4th quarter.
-Hallmark Capital Management Inc. now owns 445 shares of the e-commerce giant’s stock valued at $1,449,000 after acquiring an additional 3 shares during the period.
-Mosaic Family Wealth LLC grew its position in shares of Amazon.com by 0.4% during the 4th quarter.
-Mosaic Family Wealth LLC now owns 787 shares of the e-commerce giant’s stock valued at $2,563,000 after acquiring an additional 3 shares during the period.
-Old Port Advisors grew its position in shares of Amazon.com by 0.8% during the 3rd quarter.
-Old Port Advisors now owns 486 shares of the e-commerce giant’s stock valued at $1,530,000 after acquiring an additional 4 shares during the period.
-Finally, New Capital Management LP grew its position in shares of Amazon.com by 1.2% during the 3rd quarter.
-New Capital Management LP now owns 348 shares of the e-commerce giant’s stock valued at $1,096,000 after acquiring an additional 4 shares during the period.
-56.39% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the business.
+Joel Isaacson & Co.
+LLC lifted its holdings in Amazon.com by 6.3% during the 4th quarter.
+Joel Isaacson & Co.
+LLC now owns 3,231 shares of the e-commerce giant’s stock worth $10,523,000 after buying an additional 191 shares in the last quarter.
+Townsend Asset Management Corp NC ADV lifted its holdings in Amazon.com by 4.3% during the 3rd quarter.
+Townsend Asset Management Corp NC ADV now owns 941 shares of the e-commerce giant’s stock worth $2,963,000 after buying an additional 39 shares in the last quarter.
+Polar Capital LLP lifted its holdings in Amazon.com by 1.7% during the 3rd quarter.
+Polar Capital LLP now owns 128,949 shares of the e-commerce giant’s stock worth $406,026,000 after buying an additional 2,199 shares in the last quarter.
+Castle Rock Wealth Management LLC lifted its holdings in Amazon.com by 15.5% during the 3rd quarter.
+Castle Rock Wealth Management LLC now owns 1,477 shares of the e-commerce giant’s stock worth $4,704,000 after buying an additional 198 shares in the last quarter.
+Finally, Peapack Gladstone Financial Corp lifted its holdings in Amazon.com by 4.1% during the 3rd quarter.
+Peapack Gladstone Financial Corp now owns 10,088 shares of the e-commerce giant’s stock worth $31,764,000 after buying an additional 395 shares in the last quarter.
+56.39% of the stock is currently owned by hedge funds and other institutional investors.

 Amazon.com Company Profile